ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 The Entry point element is associated with a group of transactions.

-Transactions are the interface to external components like VTAM applications (CICS, TSO, IMS etc.) or external servers.
-Transactions are also used to define internal Virtel tasks and configuration elements like directory entries, upload programs, menu programs, signon programs.
+Transactions are the interface to external components such as VTAM applications (CICS, TSO, IMS etc.) or external servers.
+Transactions are also used to define internal Virtel tasks and configuration elements such as directory entries, upload programs, menu programs, signon programs.

 |image71|
 *Entry Point Definition*

-It can also defined with the batch ENTRY statements:
+It can also be defined with the batch ENTRY statement:

 ::